Disclosure: Press passes were provided free for review purposes, but the opinions are solely that of the writer.

 Every single person I told that I was going to see the circus asked me the same question “You’re going to the circus?
 Like, to protest?”
 It’s no secret that I have dedicated my life to animals and would never support any enterprise that harmed them.
 I never thought my children would have the experience of seeing a circus, because bull hooks being used on elephants or tigers being made to jump through fiery rings is not something I would want them to think was ok.

 When the Big Apple Circus rolled into town and I learned that they have a strict policy against wild or exotic animal acts, I realized that we could actually go without it weighing on my conscience.
 I think the human- animal bond is fascinating as long as it isn’t at the expense of the animal.
 Animal Trainer Jenny Vidbel does an act with her rescued dogs and horses.
-One dog ran out and was so excited to see all the people she just kind of ran around wagging her tail at everyone and then took off again, clearly living her best life.
+One dog ran out and was so excited to see all the people she just kind of ran around wagging her tail at everyone and then took off again, clearly enjoying her role.
 When they aren’t traveling with her, they are enjoying her 100 acre farm in the Catskills.

 We headed under the big top and it was immediately a really fun atmosphere.
 There was a woman on stilts walking around and a man juggling.
 The smell of popcorn was in the air and the cotton candy machines were buzzing.
 The red and white striped tents were lit by carnival lights.
 We were glad we were there very early, so we could get snacks and use the bathrooms before finding our seats.